 Recent posts have touched on yoga and religious beliefs and what they may offer in these disconcerting times.
 This one explores Quakerism and yoga, how, without seeking facile similarities, these two very different traditions appear to have much in common.
-Both Quakerism and yoga are quiet, private practices which are light on dogma.
+Both Quakerism and yoga are quiet, private practises that come with little dogma.

-Quakers and yogis both relate to the divine through personal experience and believe that practise and ethical living help to realise the “light within”, that we all manifest the Godhead.
-Whilst yoga is a physical pursuit, it fundamentally aims to cultivate unity between ourselves (Atman) and the infinite (Brahman).
-Quakerism, in upholding a deeply personal relationship with the mystery of God, similarly blurs the distinction, and, along with the aforementioned similarities, focused upon realising the divine within.
+Quakers and yogis both relate to the divine through personal experience and believe that practise and ethical living help to manifest/realise the “light within”, that we all have the potential to manifest the Godhead.
+Whilst yoga is often taken to be a physical pursuit, it fundamentally aims to cultivate unity between ourselves (Atman) and the infinite (Brahman).
+To achieve that goal asanas (postures) comprise just one of the eight limbs of yoga (ashtanga – having eight limbs or members).
+Quakerism, in upholding a deeply personal relationship with the mystery of God, similarly focuses upon realising the divine within.